 If you are a business owner and children regularly come into your premises, then can I encourage you to have a small basket of toys.
 Here’s what you should consider when choosing what toys to have.

-- Choose toys that can be cleaned quickly and easily.
-Ideally, you want to be giving these toys a wipe down every evening, so you don’t want toys that need to go into a washing machine or toys that can’t be wiped clean, like card games or marbles.
-Something like this magnetic puzzle just needs a wipe front and back and it’s clean.
+Ideally, you want to be giving these toys a wipe down every evening, so you don’t want toys that need to go into a washing machine or toys that can’t be wiped clean (like card games or marbles.)
+Something like this magnetic maze puzzle just needs a wipe front and back and it’s clean.

-- Choose Toys without Batteries.
 Toys that need batteries don’t encourage imaginative play and once the batteries have run out they often have little or no play value in them.
 Quite often they are noisy too and kids will forget to turn them off when they leave your shop or business.
-These Gift in a Tin Toys take up hardly any room but kids will love taking out the animals and setting up a farm or zoo
+This wooden Rainmaker Rattle is mesmerising for all ages.
+It makes a dull, quiet noise that won’t drive staff mad but will engage children.

-- Choose Toys that can be used over and over again.
 It’s great if you go to a coffee shop or restaurant and your kids are handed a colouring book and crayons/colouring pencils.
 However, it’s very disappointing for your child if they open the colouring book and discover that the children before them have scribbled on every page and/or all the crayons are broken and/or there is no sharpener for the colouring pencils.
 It maybe works for younger children but I’d recommend these Step-by-Step drawing boards for older children.
-It comes with a wipe-clean board so it can be used over and over again and each of the cards can be wiped too.
+They come with a wipe-clean board so it can be used over and over again and each of the cards can be wiped too.
 I stock a pink box, a blue box and an orange box.